jbuckley213/Cats-Vs-Dogs-Image-Classifier/README.md

 =========
 The model was trained for 10 epochs with 4000 steps per epoch.
 To obtain a higher accuracy the model should be trained on 10 epochs with 8000 steps per epoch but I did not have access to a GPU that would complete the training in suficient time.

 The model obtained a accuracy score of 0.9878 and loss of 0.0355.
-However the validation accuracy is 0.8105 and validation loss is 1.14 so a higher number of epochs and number of epochs would be needed to better predict new images.
+However the validation accuracy is 0.8105 and validation loss is 1.14.
+A higher number of epochs and steps per epoch would be needed to better predict new images.

 <img src ="cnn_images/cnn_train.png" width ="400">